OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 We define a script named `foo` with a dependency on `jQuery` with the version `1.0`.
 We then define a script named `bar` which also takes a dependency on version `1.0` of the `foo` script.
 If the version was not set the one with the highest number would be used.
-When rendering the scripts the resource manager will order the output based on the dependencies, regardsless of the order they are written to:
+When rendering the scripts the resource manager will order the output based on the dependencies, regardless of the order they are written to:
 1. `jQuery`
 2. `foo`
 3. `bar`